 Skip advert

 Advertisement

 The good news is that VW’s technical toolkit is a fine one to draw from, as the various refinements that come with its recent upgrades start the Capri on the front foot.
-Single-motor variants with the 77kWh battery pack produce 282bhp and 545Nm of torque, hitting 62mph 6.4 seconds with the top speed limited to 111mph.
-This is a good amount of power for the Capri, without feeling excessive, but it’s the torque that helps it feel effortless in a very satisfying, almost GT-like fashion.
+All versions have a good amount of power without feeling excessive, but it’s the torque that helps the Capri to feel effortless in a very satisfying, almost GT-like fashion.

 Advertisement - Article continues below

 Dual-motor variants run a slightly larger 79kWh battery pack, and produce a combined 335bhp power figure with 679Nm of torque.
-The extra performance is noticeable, and drivers after a more secure driving experience in low-grip situations will appreciate the extra traction, but in day-to-day driving, we think most will prefer the extra range available to the single-motor, not to mention the lower price point.
+The extra performance is noticeable, and drivers after a more secure driving experience in low-grip situations will appreciate the extra traction, but in day-to-day driving, we think most will prefer the extra range available to the single motor, Extended Range version, not to mention the lower price point.

+Skip advert